Faagerholm/reverse-proxy/README.md

 ```

 ## Docker
-This has been published as an docker image
+This has been published as a docker image
+Run is as you would any docker image
+*Requires some environment variable, see example yml*

 Use it with your compose file.